AdeshChoudhar/Filter/TERMINAL/README.md

-# Filter: DJANGO
+# Filter: TERMINAL

 ## How to use?

-- Change your directory to `DJANGO`.
+- Change your directory to `TERMINAL`.

 ```
-cd DJANGO
+cd TERMINAL
 ```

 - Optionally, create a virtual environment using pip and venv.